FOGProject/fog-docs/docs/Knowledge-Base/reference/fog_client_installation_options.md

 >     SP1 and Windows Server
 >     2012](https://www.microsoft.com/en-us/download/details.aspx?id=40779)

-Each FOG server version comes with it\'s own FOG client.
+Each FOG server version comes with it's own FOG client.
 You can download the client from the FOG Web UI:

 -   Log in on the client machine, open a browser and browse to the Fog Web UI.
--   On the bottom of the Web UI, click on the link \'FOG Client\' (you don\'t have to log in).
+-   On the bottom of the Web UI, click on the link 'FOG Client' (you don't have to log in).
 -   Select Your installer

 ### MSI Installer

-> -   Click on the link \'MSI \-- Network Installer\' to run the MSI
+> -   Click on the link 'MSI \-- Network Installer' to run the MSI
 >     package (can also be used with gpo software deployment and other
 >     silent installs).
 > -   The url to download this is